-- An intercom or communication system so the dependant can stay in touch.
+- An intercom or communication system so the dependent can stay in touch.

-The catch is that the DPU is meant to to removed when the dependant no longer lives there.
-However, many Councils’ confess on not imposing or monitoring removal, so they are almost never removed.
+The catch is that the DPU is meant to be removed when the dependent no longer lives there.
+However, many Councils confess that they do be impose or monitor removal, so they are almost never removed.

 A written contract is vital in Victoria when building a DPU.
 So first, your builder should perform a soil report.

-They will need to gather foundation data from the soil report to give you an accurate quote.
+They will need to gather foundation data from the soil report to give you the most accurate quote.